Frequently Asked Questions

 Should I use a long focal length guide scope with StarAid?

 No, please don’t.
-Even with a modest 200mm focal length guide scope, absolute guiding accuracy will be easily be 0.2”, far better than almost any seeing conditions.
+Even with a 150mm focal length guide scope, optimal guide accuracy (around 0.2″) is achieved.
+This already is far better than almost any seeing conditions.

-Any focal length over 300mm will reduce performance and usability.
+Any focal length over f=150mm starts to reduce performance and usability.
 StarAid works best when it sees many guide stars with short exposure times.
-Large focal length guide scopes (>300mm) have a reduced field of view (less guide stars visible), have longer sky recognition times, and most importantly, have a higher mass and length which increases the risk of flexure.
+Large focal length guide scopes reduce the field of view.
+This results in less visible guide stars which reduces the guide performance.
+With a reduced field of view, sky recognition reliability is also reduced because there are less visible stars to work with.
+A larger guide scope also increases the risk of flexure.
 In our opinion, long focal length guide scopes only bring trouble, with no advantage.

 How fast can StarAid guide?

 StarAid is designed with performance and usability in mind.
 It nominally sends guide corrections up to 5x per second (5Hz).
 However, enough guide stars must be visible in these short exposure times to be able to achieve these rates.
-Therefore, this can normally only be achieved in guide configuration with short focal length guide scopes (50mm – 250mm).
+Therefore, this can normally only be achieved in guide configuration with short focal length guide scopes (100mm – 150mm).

 Should I guide at slower rate, 1s or even 4s?